kyoduke/dijkstra_visualizer/docs/how_to_use.md

 1. **Setup Phase**:
    - Left-click anywhere in the grid to place the start point (orange)
    - Left-click elsewhere to place the end point (turquoise)
-   - Add barriers (black) by left-clicking in any remaining cells
+   3. Add barriers (black) by left-clicking or dragging your mouse across any remaining cells
    - Right-click to remove any placed element if you want to make changes

 2. **Visualization Phase**: